+Stand-by Mode emissions refer to emissions radiated during periods of non-transmission (e.g. between pulses).

 The stand-by mode output power is defined as the power output at the antenna flange in the spurious region.

 For the stand-by mode the limits between OoB and spurious regions are considered the same as calculated for the active state.